 We ensure every guest stay helps build kelp forests, planting one kelp with every reservation booked through the Coastal Kelp project.
 When guests choose to opt out of housekeeping, we plant ten kelp.

-New and innovative techniques will be used to seed bull kelp and sugar kelp.
-This project will produce millions of Kelp Sporophytes planted on a mix of line and green gravel in the Indigenous waters in British Columbia, Canada.
+Our partnership with Veritree allows us to work closely with Coastal Kelp and the Sechelt First Nations to restore the kelp forest along their territory, Hotham Sound and Powell River.
+New and innovative techniques are used to seed bull kelp and sugar kelp.
+This project will ultimately produce millions of Kelp Sporophytes planted on a mix of line and green gravel in the Indigenous waters of our province.